mlearning-security/stronger-targeted-poisoning/README.md

-This is a Python implementaion of "Stronger Targeted Poisoning Attacks AgainstMalware Detection".
+This is a Python implementaion of "Stronger Targeted Poisoning Attacks Against Malware Detection".

 The datasets used in our validation (Ransomware and M-EMBER) are not included in the repository.